4ms/metamodule-docs-website/docs/using_metamodule.md

 ## Mapping to more than one knob (Multi-maps)

 A single physical knob can be mapped to up to eight virtual knobs.
 This is known as a "multi-map".
-Each virtual knob can have a different minimum and maximum range.

 As you turn the physical knob, all the mapped virtual knobs will turn.
+Each virtual knob can have different minimum and maximum values.
 In this way, mulit-maps allow the MetaModule to act like a macro controller.

-For example, if a reverb module has separate wet and dry level knobs, you could map a physical knob to both of these, setting the maximum to 0% and minimum to 100% for the dry level knob.
-Then as you turn the physical knob up, the dry level will go down, and the wet level will go up, creating a Dry/Wet blend knob.
+For example, if a reverb module has separate wet and dry level knobs, you could map a physical knob to both of these.
+Then you could set the MIN and MAX values such that as you turn the physical knob up, the dry level will go down, and the wet level will go up, creating a crossfade between the dry and wet signals.

-Another example is using multi-maps for a polyphonic patch.
-One physical knob can control all the pitch knobs of all the voices; another physical knob can control all the waveshape knobs; another can control all the envelope shapes, etc...
+Another example is using multi-maps in a polyphonic patch.
+One physical knob can control the pitch knobs of all the voices; another physical knob can control the waveshape knobs; another can control the envelope shapes, etc...

-Multi-maps exist with a Knob Set.
+Multi-maps exist within a Knob Set.
 So each Knob Set can have its own set of maps and multi-maps.
 Since there are a maximum of eight Knob Sets, and each Knob Set has twelve knob multi-maps, and each multi-map can have up to eight virtual knobs, a maximum of 768 virtual knobs can be mapped in a single MetaModule